viamrobotics/docs/docs/get-started/_index.md

 The [Viam app](https://app.viam.com) provides the user interface for configuring your machine.
 You can put together any of the available resources across microcontrollers and computers as configurable building blocks.
-As you configure your machine, you can test each resource to confirm it is working as expected.
+As you configure your machine, you can test each resource to confirm it is working as expected in the same UI you use for configuration.

 {{<gif webm_src="/test.webm" mp4_src="/test.mp4" alt="Test a camera stream" max-width="600px" class="aligncenter">}}